Animal Craft: Styro Cup Donkey | Home Learning Art & Craft Project Activity

 DONE BY ADULT OR PARENT

-Donkey Head: Take a paper cup and cut it just enough to make it a bit shorter than the paper cup body.
+DONKEY HEAD: Take one styro cup and cut it just enough to make it a bit shorter than the other styro cup used as the donkey's body.

-Donkey Arms: Take the spare pieces of paper cup from donkey head or a board paper with same color as what your child will paint the donkey and draw arms patterns on it.
-Let child cut patterns
+DONKEY ARMS: Take the spare pieces of the cut styro cup earlier or a board paper (cardstock, vellum board or specialty board) with same color as what your child will paint their donkey (example: gray, black or brown) and draw donkey arm patterns on it.

-Donkey Ears: Take a another piece of paper cup or a board paper with same color as what your child will paint the donkey, cut and draw some ear patterns on it.
-Draw an ear shadow in the middle of each paper cup ear patterns using a pencil or draw ear shadows on a construction paper chosen by child.
-Let child cut patterns.
+(cardstock, vellum board or specialty board) with same color as what your child will paint their donkey (example: gray, black or brown) and draw some ear patterns on it.
+Draw an inner ear in the middle of each styro cup ear patterns using a pencil or create separate inner ear patterns on a pink or peach colored construction paper to be glued on the ears later.

 DONE BY CHILD